 Shooting

 At a second rally at Laurel Shopping Center, 16 miles (26 km) away in Laurel, Maryland, there was minor heckling, but it did not last.
 About 1,000 people were present; they were mostly quiet and it was generally a friendly crowd.
 After he had finished speaking, Wallace shook hands with some of those present, against the advice of his Secret Service guards.
 At approximately 4 p.m., Bremer pushed his way forward, aimed his .38 revolver at Wallace's abdomen and opened fire, emptying the weapon before he could be subdued.[13]
 He hit Wallace four times.
 Wallace fell back and lost a pint of blood, going into a mild state of shock.
-One bullet lodged in his spinal cord.
-The other bullets hit Wallace in the abdomen and chest.
+One bullet lodged in his spinal cord; the others hit Wallace in the abdomen and chest.
 Three others present were wounded unintentionally: State Trooper Captain E.C.
 Dothard, Wallace's personal bodyguard, who was shot in the stomach; Dora Thompson, a campaign volunteer, who was shot in the leg; and Nick Zarvos, a Secret Service agent.
 Zarvos was shot in the neck, and his speech was severely impaired following the shooting.[14]

 Bremer had planned to yell his carefully chosen catchphrase, "A penny for your thoughts!", as he shot Wallace.
 However, in the heat of the assassination attempt, he forgot to do so.[15]
 A television cameraman captured footage of the shooting.[16]